salesforce-ux/design-system-starter-kit/README.md

 That’s it!
 You can start by editing the `src/views/index.html` file and build awesome prototypes.

+Tip: copy markup from the [Lightning Design System Components](https://www.lightningdesignsystem.com/components-overview/) and paste it into the HTML files of the starter kit.

 ## Deploy to Heroku

 Deploy your own prototype for free to [Heroku](https://www.heroku.com) in only 2 clicks.